Begin your journey...

 About Therapy

 Most people come to BlueSky Wellness because they are seeking change or growth in some area of their life.
-The effectiveness and perceived benefits of therapy depend on many factors including the particular problems you are experiencing, personality factors, establishing a good therapeutic relationship, and your ability and willingness to actively participate in the process.
+The effectiveness and perceived benefits of therapy depend on many factors including the particular problems a client is experiencing, personality factors, establishing a good therapeutic relationship, and the ability and willingness to actively participate in the process.

-At BlueSky Wellness, our approach is to develop a trusting and collaborative relationship where you can feel comfortable exploring yourself in a non-judgmental and safe environment, which is essential for successful therapy.
-We can work closely with you and other relevant professionals as appropriate and believe strongly in holistic health where your physical, emotional, and spiritual health are interrelated and each of these domains are incorporated into our work.
+At BlueSky Wellness, our approach is to develop a trusting and collaborative relationship where clients can feel comfortable exploring in a non-judgmental and safe environment, which is essential for successful therapy.
+We can work closely with relevant family members or other professionals as appropriate and believe strongly in holistic health where physical, emotional, and spiritual health are interrelated and each of these domains are incorporated into our work.

 While the benefits of psychotherapy vary, clients often report gaining a better understanding of themselves and their goals and values, and being able to access and tolerate a wider range of emotions and life experiences.
-These gains can help improve interpersonal relationships, problem solving and coping skills, enhance self-esteem and increase confidence in your ability to manage problems and stress.
+These gains can help improve things like disruptive / impulsive behaviors, interpersonal relationships, problem solving, coping and social skills, enhancing self-esteem, and increased confidence in the ability to manage problems and stress.

 WHAT IS MENTAL HEALTH?